-The rendering and other processing of conforming files shall be performed as defined in ISO 32000-1, subject to the additional restrictions specified by this part of ISO 19005.
+The rendering and other processing of conforming files shall be performed as defined in ISO 32000-1 subject to the additional restrictions specified by this part of ISO 19005.
 Features described in PDF specifications that are not explicitly described in ISO 32000-1 shall be ignored by conforming readers.

-Conforming PDF/A-2 readers shall read and process appropriately all PDF/A-2 files.
-In addition, conforming PDF/A-2 readers shall read and process appropriately all PDF/A-1 files as defined by ISO 19005-1.
+Conforming PDF/A-3 readers shall read and process appropriately all PDF/A-3 files.
+In addition, conforming PDF/A-3 readers shall read and process appropriately all PDF/A-1 files as defined by ISO 19005-1 and PDF/A-2 files as defined by ISO 19005-2.

-Technical requirements
+6 Technical requirements

-File structure 6.1
+6.1 File structure

-Overall file format issues and the base elements that form the general structure of a conforming file are addressed in 6.1.2 to 6.1.12.
+Subclauses 6.1.2 to 6.1.12 address overall file format issues and the base elements that form the general structure of a conforming file.

-Any data contained in a conforming file that is not described in ISO 32000-1 or in this part of ISO 19005 should be ignored by a conforming reader and shall not be used to render content on a page.
+Any data contained in a conforming file that is not described in ISO 32000-1 or this part of ISO 19005 should be ignored by a conforming reader and shall not be used to render content on a page.